Counting on General Run-Length Grammars: Basic Concepts

-The {\em parse tree} of a grammar is an ordinal labeled tree where the root is labeled with the initial rule \(S\), the leaves are labeled with terminal symbols, and internal nodes are labeled with nonterminals.
+The {\em parse tree} of a grammar is an ordinal labeled tree where the root is labeled with the initial \fixx{symbol} \(S\), the leaves are labeled with terminal symbols, and internal nodes are labeled with nonterminals.
 If \(A \rightarrow \alpha_1 \cdots \alpha_t \), with $\alpha_i \in V \cup \Sigma$, then a node \(v\) labeled $A$ has \(t\) children labeled, left to right, \(\alpha_1, \ldots, \alpha_t\).
 A more compact version of the parse tree is the {\em grammar tree}, which is obtained by pruning the parse tree such that only one internal node labeled $A$ is kept for each nonterminal $A$, while the rest become leaves.
 Unlike the parse tree, the grammar tree of $G$ has only \(g + 1\) nodes.
-Consequently, the text \(T\) can be divided into at most \(g\) substrings, called {\em phrases}, each covered by a grammar tree leaf.
-The starting phrase positions constitute a string attractor of the text \cite{KP18}.
-Therefore, all text substrings have at least one occurrence that crosses a phrase boundary.
+Consequently, the text \(T\) can be divided into at most \(g\) substrings, called {\em phrases}, each being the expansion of a grammar tree leaf.
+The starting phrase positions constitute a {\em string attractor} of the text \cite{KP18}.
+Therefore, all text substrings \fixx{of length more than 1} have at least one occurrence that crosses a phrase boundary.